9track/FlashFloppy-wiki/Initial-Setup.md

 ## HxC Compatibility mode

-This mode requires HXCSDFE.CFG and an AUTOBOOT.HFE image compatible with your system, copied to the root of your USB drive.
+This mode selects between pre-assigned slots in an HXCSDFE.CFG file.
+These slots are configured by an image-selector program running on the host system, either in ROM or (more typically) an AUTOBOOT.HFE image compatible with your system, copied to the root of your USB drive.
 Supported systems include [Amiga](#amiga), [Atari ST](#atari-st), and [Amstrad CPC](#amstrad-cpc).
 Note that for enhanced compatibility, the correct files for Amiga and Atari ST are included in the FlashFloppy release distribution.

 The Gotek buttons cycle between the assigned slots in the config file.
 To reassign slots boot the file selector: this is immediately